 Let’s take a closer look at the stages throughout the continuum of care:

 Independent living options are ideal for seniors who want to live an active, maintenance-free lifestyle.
-They may not need any assistance with daily activities like bathing or dressing, but they appreciate the help with tasks like housekeeping or lawn care, as it allows them to spend more time on activities they find most important.
+They appreciate help with tasks like housekeeping or lawn care, as it allows them to spend more time on activities they find most important.
 Studies show that older adults who make the move to a community also experience increased health benefits that lead to better longevity and a higher quality of life.